 - Complete a fee petition online via myWings (Student Records tile, student self-service, online forms, fee petition) and attach documentation supporting one of the conditions indicated above.

 petitioner will receive an email confirmation that the petition was

-successfully submitted and will be notified via email of the decision (this may take 2-3 weeks).
+successfully submitted and will be notified via email of the committee's decision (this may take 2-3 weeks).
 Students have six months from the end of the semester in

 question to file a fee petition.
 Petitioning for a refund is not a guarantee

 that a refund will be approved.
 The decision of the Fee Committee is final.
 By

 state statute, students may not petition for a refund of the third attempt